kpal002/Data-Analytics-Pipeline/README.md

 drop view STOC;
 drop view conference;
 ````
+All the above queries are included in [solution.sql](https://github.com/kpal002/Data-Analytics-Pipelinne/blob/main/solution.sql)
 ## **Problem 7: Data Visualization**

 create some histograms (graphs), by writing a python script that first runs a query, then produces a graph using the result of the query.